Pricing, The Secret

 Posted on19 Sep 2013

-Tagsneoclassical economics, Drazen Prelec, George Loewenstein, values, Tom Sawyer fence painting, The New Yorker, The Economist, taste, subjective, restaurant, rationale, price, supply and demand, James Surowiecki, Influence, food, economics, Dan Ariely, anchoring, violins, lobster
+Tagsrestaurant, violins, lobster, supply and demand, Drazen Prelec, George Loewenstein, values, Tom Sawyer fence painting, The New Yorker, The Economist, taste, subjective, rationale, price, neoclassical economics, James Surowiecki, Influence, food, economics, Dan Ariely, anchoring

 Comments2